k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 ## Catalog Masking Integration

-- Fabric introduces [Fabric Discovery and Catalog solution]((/articles/39_fabric_catalog/01_catalog_overview.md)), which provides an insight into the Fabric interfaces, including non-JDBC interfaces.
+- Fabric introduces [Fabric Discovery and Catalog solution](/articles/39_fabric_catalog/01_catalog_overview.md), which provides an insight into the Fabric interfaces, including non-JDBC interfaces.
 - Starting with TDM V8.1, new templates have been added to integrate TDM with Catalog masking.
 These templates incorporate the **CatalogMaskingMapper** Actor into LU population flows in order to apply Catalog-based masking on detected PII fields before loading them into the LU table.
 Note that implementing the Fabric Catalog is not mandatory; if the Catalog is not implemented, the CatalogMaskingMapper Actor will return an empty output.

-- Optional: Edit the population flows to override Catalog masking for certain PII fields by addding [Masking Actors](articles/19_Broadway/actors/07_masking_and_sequence_actors.md) after the **CatalogMaskingMapper** Actor and linking them to the relevant fields in the **DbLoad** Actor.
+- Optional: Edit the population flows to override Catalog masking for certain PII fields by adding [Masking Actors](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md) after the **CatalogMaskingMapper** Actor and linking them to the relevant fields in the **DbLoad** Actor.

 </web>